feuil·le·tons 🔖

 support themselves.

-of stories.
-While publishers have played an important role in
+publishers have played an important role in distribution because

 Web serials are a different story.
-Authors are free to publish
+Authors can publish whatever and

-whatever and whenever they want, and can be wildly more creative
+whenever they want, and therefore they can be wildly more creative

 with the structure, themes, and form of the stories they write.
 The